Timmmm/nit/README.md

 }
 ```

 Then run `nit run --all` in the root of your repository.
 It will lint all the files in the repository.
-If you run `nit run` instead it will only lint the files that have changed, as determined by `git diff`.
+If you run `nit run` instead it will only lint staged files.

 To install as a git hook, run `nit install`.
 For compatibility with `pre-commit` this will install as a pre-commit hook by default, though I find pre-push way less annoying so I would recommend `nit install --hook-type pre-push` instead.